Are They Jerks or Narcissists? There's a Disturbing Difference

 Have you ever met someone who seems overly confident, self-centered, or even downright rude?
-Maybe someone who constantly talks about themselves, disregards your feelings, or even manipulates situations to their advantage?
-And, if you're anything like us and countless others, you might've thought, is this person just a purebred a**hole, or is this person a narcissist?
+Maybe they constantly talk about themselves, disregard your feelings, or even manipulate situations to their advantage.
+And, if you're anything like us and countless other Latinas, you might've thought, is this person just a purebred a**hole, or are they a narcissist?

 What is Emotional Manipulation in Narcissistic Personality Disorder?

 Emotional manipulation is the narcissist’s primary weapon.
 We've all met the occasional jerk - someone who might be blunt, insensitive, or even obnoxious.
-They might not care much about your feelings or needs at the moment, but that doesn't necessarily make them a narcissist.
+They might not care much about your feelings or needs at the moment, but that doesn't necessarily make them narcissists.
 A jerk can have a bad day, be unaware of their behavior, or simply lack some social graces.

 A narcissist, on the other hand, is someone who meets at least five of the nine criteria for Narcissistic Personality Disorder (NPD).